TIBCOSoftware/flogo-contrib/activity/error/README.md

 title: Error
 weight: 4610
 ---
-# tibco-rest
+# Error
-This activity provides your flogo application the ability to cause an explicit error in the flow.
+This activity allows you to cause an explicit error in the flow (throw an error).

 ## Installation
+### Flogo Web
+This activity comes out of the box with the Flogo Web UI
+### Flogo CLI
 ```bash
 flogo add activity github.com/TIBCOSoftware/flogo-contrib/activity/error
 ```